ipfs/kubo/README.md

 ### System Requirements

 IPFS can run on most Linux, macOS, and Windows systems.
-We recommend running it on a machine with at least 2 GB of RAM and 2 CPU cores (go-ipfs is highly parallel).
+We recommend running it on a machine with at least 2 GB of RAM and 2 CPU cores (kubo is highly parallel).
 On systems with less memory, it may not be completely stable.

 If your system is resource-constrained, we recommend:

-1. Installing OpenSSL and rebuilding go-ipfs manually with `make build GOTAGS=openssl`.
-See the [download and compile](#download-and-compile-ipfs) section for more information on compiling go-ipfs.
+1. Installing OpenSSL and rebuilding kubo manually with `make build GOTAGS=openssl`.
+See the [download and compile](#download-and-compile-ipfs) section for more information on compiling kubo.
 2. Initializing your daemon with `ipfs init --profile=lowpower`

 ### Docker

 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/ipfs/go-ipfs?color=blue&label=go-ipfs%20docker%20image&logo=docker&sort=semver&style=flat-square&cacheSeconds=3600)](https://hub.docker.com/r/ipfs/go-ipfs/)

-More info on how to run go-ipfs inside docker can be found [here](https://docs.ipfs.io/how-to/run-ipfs-inside-docker/).
+More info on how to run kubo inside docker can be found [here](https://docs.ipfs.io/how-to/run-ipfs-inside-docker/).

 ### Native Linux package managers